 The Push pass is also useful in promoting teamwork and mobility.
 Swiftly and accurately passing the ball between players allows for increased spacing and the creation of passing opportunities to move forward on the field.
 This pass style allows for smooth and cooperative play.

 Lastly, the Push pass can be used in combination plays and one-touch football.
 Players can engage in complex passing sequences by becoming skilled in this technique, promoting a fluid and united team performance.

 2) Instep Kick

-To set up for this shot, place your supporting foot next to the ball and swing your kicking leg forward.
-You must make contact with the ball using that part of your foot covered by the laces.
+In short -To set up for this shot, place your supporting foot next to the ball and swing your kicking leg forward.
+You must contact the ball using that part of your foot covered by the laces.
 Be sure to keep your ankle locked during this kick to avoid injury.